 Woodland is a local jurisdiction required to plan under RCW 36.70A.040.
 This Comprehensive Plan addresses all mandatory plan elements required under RCW 36.70A.140.
 At the outset of the Plan update process the City Council adopted a public participation process to ensure early and continuous opportunities for public participation as required by RCW 36.70A.140.
 City staff coordinated the development of the Comprehensive Plan with Clark County as required by RCW 36.70A.100.
 The Plan establishes Urban Growth Areas and ensures an adequate supply of land necessary to meet the anticipated residential growth of the city as required by RCW 36.70A.110 and .36.70A.115.
-The Plan ensures the designation of Critical Areas (RCW 36.70A.170) and employs Best Available Science methodologies to manage and protect critical areas (RCW 36.70A.120.
-The Plan includes a process for siting essential public facilities consistent with RCW 36.70A.130.
+The Plan ensures the designation of Critical Areas (RCW 36.70A.170) and employs Best Available Science methodologies to manage and protect critical areas (RCW 36.70A.172).
+The Plan includes a process for siting essential public facilities consistent with RCW 36.70A.200.
+The Plan fulfills Woodlands obligation to plan consistent with RCW 36.70A.040 and 36.70A.130.